 Arc’teryx’s sleek Carrier is not your everyday travel duffel, and it doesn’t look like one either.
-With taped seams, coated nylon, and a water-tight zipper with storm flap, the Carrier is about as close to waterproof as a water-resistant bag gets.
-And at only 1 pound 5 ounces for the 55L version (and a mere 1 pound 7 ounces for the 80L), it’s the lightest option on our list, handily beating out ultralight designs like Granite Gear Packable Duffel and the Gregory Stash, and packing down to an impressively small size, making the Arc’teryx a great option for backcountry enthusiasts on the go.
+With taped seams, coated nylon, and a water-tight zipper with storm flap, the Carrier is as close to waterproof as a water-resistant bag gets.
+And at only 1 pound 5 ounces for the 55-liter version (and a mere 1 pound 7 ounces for the 80L), it’s the lightest option on our list, handily beating out other competing designs like the Osprey Trillium and Eagle Creek Cargo Hauler below.
+Plus, it packs down to an impressively small size, making the Arc’teryx a great option for backcountry enthusiasts on the go.

-Keep in mind that with the Carrier, you don’t get the full-on waterproofing of the Yeti Panga or SealLine WideMouth, and the similarly water-resistant Hyperlite is made with tougher Dyneema materials.
+Keep in mind that with the Carrier, you don’t get the full-on waterproofing of the YETI Panga or SealLine WideMouth, and the similarly water-resistant Hyperlite is made with tougher Dyneema materials.
 Further, the ultralight build means that you have to give up pockets and padding, and the bag lacks structure when unpacked.
 But you do get backpack carry straps and an expedition-ready weight for those trips when every ounce counts.
-If you don't like the design of the Arc'teryx, Patagonia makes their 30 and 45-liter Black Holes in lightweight models—and the 1-pound 2-ounce 45-liter version is over half the price of the Carrier at only $99.
+Not to mention, Arc’teryx’s build quality and craftsmanship are second to none, meaning this ultralight bag should last you through many adventures.

 Best of the Rest